ClementFelipe/data-science-masters-degree-notebook/semester-1/cuantitative-analysis/03-numeric-measurements.md

 Are:

 - Often called an average of data
-- used to find the "center" of the data
+- Used to find the "center" of the data
 - Not enough to make decisions over data (dispersion must be taken into account)

 Can be: